 Revitalise Your Cushions

-Changing cushions and cushion covers are a quick and simple idea for revamping your conservatory chairs.
+Replacing your cushions and cushion covers are a quick and simple idea for revamping your conservatory furniture.
 But cushion covers can come at a cost, especially if you are looking for the most on-trend fabric.

 Instead, you can revamp your current cushions.
 Using dye to change the colour is the easiest and simplest idea but if doesn’t work for you there are certainly other options.